owenhdiba/conv-neural-net/README.md

 The original purpose of this project was to reproduce Example 6.3 in [_Machine Learning - A First Course for Engineers and Scientists_](http://smlbook.org) [[1]](#References).
 The architecture in table 2 and the optimization parameters I use are  taken from this example.

 Whilst _Machine Learning - A First Course..._ gives a good overview of CNNs,  it does not provide a detailed explanation of the back-propagation algorithm.
 I spent some time deriving the forwards and backwards equations myself.
-If you are interested I have included my notes on the derivation in `cnn.pdf`.
+If you are interested I have included my notes on the derivation in `cnn_notes.pdf`.

 ## References